omeka-s-modules/ExtractText/README.md

 ### Pdftotext

 Used to extract text from PDF files.
-Requires [pdftotext](https://linux.die.net/man/1/pdftotext).
+Requires [pdftotext](https://linux.die.net/man/1/pdftotext), a part of the poppler-utils package.